 Ms. Hassinger has appeared as the soprano soloist for Beethoven's Symphony No. 9 with the Chautauqua Symphony Orchestra and the Columbus Symphony Orchestra under the baton of Rossen Milanov.
 In 2018, Ms. Hassinger was the soprano soloist in Beethoven's Missa solemnis with the Choral Society of Northeastern Pennsylvania.
-Ms. Hassinger has performed as a soloist with the Twin Cities Catholic Chorale, the Brookline United Parish Chancel Choir, and the Rochester Aria Group.
+Recently, she sang the soprano solo in the world premiere of Chris LaRosa's work for choir, trombone choir, and organ, Joshua.
+Ms. Hassinger has also performed as a soloist with the Twin Cities Catholic Chorale, the Brookline United Parish Chancel Choir, and the Rochester Aria Group.

 Musical theater credits include roles in Cabaret, The Light in the Piazza, A New Brain, Blood Brothers, Striking 12, and Sweet Charity.

 She has performed with Theater Latté Da, Artistry Theater, the Minnesota Opera Chorus, University of Minnesota Opera Theater, The Institute of Bel Canto Studies, Opera Arriva, and the Gilbert & Sullivan Very Light Opera Company.